Aldbg74/Aldbg74/README.md

 - Airsoft 🔫
 - Good Food 🍔
 - Long Walk Outside 🚶‍♂️(Yeah Dev go outside sometimes)

+- <h4>What I would like in the future</h4>
+The big question, i would probably specialize in video games or cybersecurity (or maybe something else if I'm in love with it) <br>
+And I would really like to open my own company <br>

 <h1>IRL Spoken Language</h1>
 🇫🇷 French !
 (Baguette 🥖)  (Native Language) <br>